playhubstudio/public-api/docs/v1.0/general/getting started.md

 All URLs should support HTTPS and be accessible from our servers.
 We will use the `POST` method to call your endpoints.
 For more details on callbacks, see [Playhub Integration Adapter API](playhub-integration-adapter-intro).

 Additionally, if you require, we can set up whitelisting for your platform.
-Please attach a list of IP addresses that should be whitelisted.
+Please share a list of IP addresses that should be whitelisted via the integration Skype chat or via email: integration@playhub.studio.

 From our side, we use the following IPs to call your endpoints:
 Staging environment: 34.76.77.205